Health Insurance Premiums, Deductibles, Copays and Coinsurance

 - Usually a percentage of the cost of the service of prescription

 Many insurance policies used to set lifetime limits on how much the policy would pay to a policy holder for medical costs.
 Under Obamacare, those limits were prohibited starting in 2014.
 Today, there is no limit on the amount an insurer must pay to cover your medical expenses after copays, coinsurance costs and deductibles are met.
 Insurers are also prohibited from cancelling your policy for medical reasons.

 Paying the Costs of Health Insurance

 Any taxpayer who is enrolled in a high-deductible health plan (HDHP) can open a Health Savings Account (HSA).
 Funds contributed to an HSA are not subject to federal income taxes if used for qualified medical expenses, including co-pays, deductibles, co-insurance or many other costs like dental, vision and chiropractic care.
-HSAs were created in 2003 and largely replaced Medical Savings Accounts (MSAs), which were created in the 1990s.
+HSAs were created in 2003, replacing Medical Savings Accounts, a similar program used earlier.